 Instructions

-• First, place your cocktail glass in the freezer 15-30 minutes before making the paloma, so it can chill. (see notes)
+• Then, place your cocktail glass (with or without salt) in the freezer 15-30 minutes before making the paloma, so it can chill. (see notes)

 • Next, juice the grapefruits and limes for fresh juice.
 Then, measure out all of the ingredients.
 Take your glass out of the freezer, add fresh ice into it, and set it aside.